AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 American Family: Customer Satisfaction Data

-Generally, American Family ranks well when it comes to financial strength and customer satisfaction.
+Generally, American Family ranks well for financial strength and customer satisfaction.
 One exception is its customer reviews from the Better Business Bureau, though it’s worth noting that most insurance companies have poor customer reviews on BBB.

-On J.D.
-Power’s Auto Insurance Study, American Family ranked above average for customer satisfaction everywhere except the North Central region.
-It also ranked below average in the usage-based insurance category5.
+In J.D.
+Power’s Auto Insurance Study, American Family ranked above average for customer satisfaction in the North Central and Central regions.
+It scored below average in the usage-based insurance category.6

 *score is for CONNECT, auto insurance that American Family offers in partnership with Costco